United States · tool

 Sourdough Bread Bowl Chowder

-A San Francisco classic, this creamy clam chowder served in a hollowed-out sourdough bread bowl is a hearty and iconic meal.
-The tangy bread perfectly complements the rich, savory soup.
+A San Francisco classic, this creamy clam chowder served in a hollowed-out sourdough bread bowl is hearty and iconic.
+The tangy bread perfectly complements the rich, savory seafood.

 Mission Burrito

-This oversized, foil-wrapped burrito, packed with rice, beans, meat, salsa, and often guacamole and sour cream, originated in the Mission District.
-It's a substantial and flavorful meal that defines a generation of SF fast-casual.
+This oversized, foil-wrapped burrito, stuffed with rice, beans, meat, salsa, and often sour cream and guacamole, is a San Francisco invention.
+It's a substantial and flavorful meal, perfect for a quick bite.

 Cioppino